Ron Hines DVM PhD

 I appreciate all feedback that you send me.
 They will get posted here, without your name or contact information unless you ask me not to post them.
 None of these options should be attempted without the guidance of a health care professional.

 At that point the vets might suggest an ultrasound examination and a liver biopsy.
-They might suggest a bile acid test too, measure prothrombin time and check for low albumin levels if their diagnosis remains in doubt.
+They might suggest a bile acid test as well, measure prothrombin time and check for low blood albumin levels if their diagnosis remains in doubt.

 In many cases, they still will not de able to tell you why the animal’s liver is failing.
 If your pet is a cat, they might suggest that the problem is part of triad disease (cholangiohepatitis) or hepatic lipidosis.
 If a dog, perhaps secondary to Cushing’s disease, toxin or drug exposures (eg corticosteroids or cyclosporin/Atopica® .
 Read more about that here They might mention that gall bladder obstruction, portal shunts or hepatic microdysplasia are sometimes at fault or that rare genetic copper storage disease underlies the problem.
 You see, as in humans, in the great majority of pets liver problems are a sign of some other underlying health issue. (read here)